emeinhardt/cat-herder/README.md

      - Evaluating terms of such a language.
- - You understand why problems like these and their solutions productively generalize to (surprisingly) many other tasks in software development, starting with easy-to-find resources on topics like folds, functors, monads, and the many things you can do with these abstractions.
+ - You understand why problems like these and their solutions productively generalize to (surprisingly) many other tasks in software development, including at least what is possible by focusing on folds, functors, and monads.

 The README also assumes some basic prior introduction to the relation between typed functional programming and category theory.
 If you are unsure if you meet